mattermost/docs/source/about/desktop-app-changelog.md

 ### Known Issues

 - Sometimes the app will not restart after an auto-update.
 This is normal, and if this occurs the app can be safely launched manually.
 - Sometimes during installation you may see this message: ``Warning 1946.
-Property 'System.AppUserModel.ID' for shortcut 'Mattermost.Ink' could not be set.``.
+Property 'System.AppUserModel.ID' for shortcut 'Mattermost.Ink' could not be set``.
 This message can be safely ignored.
 - Users seeing an endless "Loading..." screen when attempting to log in to the app may need to manually delete their cache directory.
 For macOS it is located in `/Users/<username>/Library/Containers/Mattermost/Data/Library/Application Support/Mattermost`, for Windows in `Users/<username>/AppData/Roaming/Mattermost` and for Linux in `~/config/Mattermost` (where `~` is the home directory).
 - On Linux, a left-click on the Mattermost tray icon doesn't open the app window but opens the tray menu.
 - Crashes might be be experienced in some Linux desktop clients due to an upstream bug in the `libnotifyapp` library.
 A recommended workaround is to disable the Mattermost system tray icon via Desktop Settings.